TarkanAl-Kazily/awbw_replay_parser/README.md

 - `buildings` : Building information given by building ID.
 Includes capture values and (x, y) coordinates
 - `game_map` (__PLANNED__): Map information including the map ID, map size and text representation of map

 All of this information is stored in various dictionary types given by the classes `awbw.GameInfo`, `awbw.Player`, `awbw.Unit` and `awbw.Building`.
 The `ALLOWED_DATA` dictionary of each of these classes provides the documentation for the present keys and expected types for parsing.

-This is an example of reading out players funds over the course of match
+Here's an example of reading out players funds over the course of match:

 ```python
 # Examine player funds over time